Help Build a Sustainable Energy Future

 Explore companies that embody the types of career paths open to graduates of our Master’s of Sustainable Systems Engineering program.

 Courses in the Master of Engineering: Sustainable Systems Engineering (SSE) program are designed to provide foundational knowledge in the policy, science and economics of energy systems and sources.
 You will apply this knowledge to both energy efficiency and renewable energy production within the broad context of global sustainability.
 You will learn to wield your new knowledge effectively through professional development courses and pull it all together into a final Capstone project.

 The SSE degree program consists of 30 credits, including a series of foundational and applied courses, business and professional courses and a capstone project.
-The standard completion time is three years.
+The standard completion time is two to three years.

 Courses range in topic from renewable energy systems to energy efficiency to sustainable building systems.